 We may not know when the first period will come, but thankfully, the period doesn't come alone!

 Some distinct body changes signal that the body is going through puberty and their brain is sending signals to produce hormones.
 You will notice some new changes in your daughter's body as a result of estrogen and other hormones.
 Signs to take note of are:

 1. Developing breasts.
 Her breasts may take three or four years to develop, but you can expect her period to start about two years after her breasts start developing.

 2. New hair.
-The hair may be soft and fine or it may become dark and coarse, but hair in your pubic area and under your arms is a sign of puberty.
+The hair may be soft and fine or it may become dark and coarse, but pubic hair and underarm hair are both a sign of puberty.